Admissions to the Medical Interpreter Program

 1. Submit a completed application for admissions

-2. Submit official final high school transcript or GED diploma
+2. Submit official final high school transcript or GED/HiSET diploma

-3. Submit official transcripts(s) for all coleges and universities previously attended (if applicable)
+3. Submit official transcripts(s) for all colleges and universities previously attended, if applicable.

 After acceptance applicants will be required to: